 In part because of its location, Coors Field was designed and constructed under the direction of a statutory Special District and so is subject to the Phase II rules of the National Pollutant Discharge Elimination System — part of the Clean Water Act.
 These rules require Coors Field to obtain and adhere to a General Municipal Separate Storm Sewer System (MS4) Discharge Permit that is administered by the Colorado Department of Public Health and Environment.

-During baseball season, the water and any trash and debris collected with it is pumped up and out of the vault and into the storm sewer system.
-In the off season, a much smaller amount of collected water is pumped out and diverted to any of several small detention ponds to evaporate.
+During baseball season, the water and any trash and debris collected with it are pumped up and out of the vault and into the storm sewer system.
+In the off-season, a much smaller amount of collected water is pumped out and diverted to any of several small detention ponds to evaporate.

 The pumps that do the heavy lifting of moving all the collected water out of the vault were replaced in May 2015.
 The original pumps were chopper pumps installed in 1998.
 Although they were showing signs of wear — moisture was getting in the motors — they weren’t replaced.